rogercasalsfr/immuno-trajectory-grn-integrative-workflow/README.md

 This repository gives you one container recipe and one main notebook.

-If you follow the steps below, you can reproduce the workflow in `workflow/protocol.ipynb` from the beginning through the cell immediately before `# Scenic pruning step`.
+If you follow the steps below, you can reproduce the workflow in `workflow/protocol.ipynb` from the beginning through the final, taking into account that scenic inference step should be previously ran in your computer.

 ## What to use